mmerabet42/ft_lexiq/README.md

 t_list *matches;
 int num_of_matches = ft_regex(RGX_GLOBAL, "*[@word]", "Hello word, how are you ?", &matches);
 ```
-You can use the `ft_print_matches` to hightlight all the matches in a colored manner
+You can use the `ft_print_matches` function to hightlight all the matches in a colored manner
   * ![ft_print_matches output](/screenshots/ft_print_matches.png)
 ```C
 void ft_print_matches(const char *string, t_list *matches)